craig@blackpagedigital.com

 interface design, networking, distributed systems, 3D graphics, film

 scoring, and audio/video recording and editing.
-I'd like to maintain
+I'm willing to travel

-travel up to half-time.
-I am willing to consider both consultant and
+up to half-time, and I'm willing to consider both consultant and

 employee arrangements.